Back to Top

 In January 2013, Rouhani announced his candidacy for president in the June 2013 elections to replace Ahmadinejad whose term limit was up.
 Rouhani, despite suggestions from Iranian media outlets that he may be disqualified from the race, won the election with 52% of the vote, beating out main rival Mohammad Bagher Ghalibaf.
 He was inaugurated as the Islamic Republic's seventh president in August 2013.

 Following the election, Rouhani vowed to engage with the world.
 "We need to be honest, have clean hearts ... and should learn from the mistakes from the past in order to save the country," he said.

 Rouhani is married with three children.
 A fourth child committed suicide in 1992.

-Mahmoud Ahmadinejad is the sixth and current President of Iran and is considered one of the most controversial international leaders for his denial of the Holocaust, incitement against Israel, disregard for human rights, and support of the Iranian nuclear power program.
+Mahmoud Ahmadinejad was the sixth President of Iran, serving from 2005 to 2013 and succeed by Hassan Rouhani.
+He remains one of the most controversial international figures for his blatant denial of the Holocaust, incitement against Israel, disregard for human rights and support of the Iranian nuclear power program.